googleinterns/step189-2020/README.md

 This internship project is about a service internal to Google that is responsible for dynamically pushing pieces of configuration or data to running processes.

-The two main questions this projected tried to address are: how do the start and end of all pushes in a push def line up against each other? how does a current push compare against previous pushes?
+The two main questions this project tries to address are:

+1. how do the start and end of all pushes in a push def line up against each other?
+2. how does a current push compare against previous pushes?

 ## Terminology